Humanitarian or Significant Public Benefit Parole for Individuals Outside the United States

 - Whether there are other means, other than parole, that are available to the beneficiary so they can travel to and remain in the United States for the stated parole purpose, such as the ability or inability to obtain a visa.

-No one factor determines the outcome of the case.
+No single factor will determine the outcome of the case.
 Each decision is based on all of the circumstances present in a case.

-We may revoke parole at any time if it determines that parole is no longer warranted or the beneficiary fails to comply with any conditions on the parole.
+We may revoke parole at any time if we determine that parole is no longer necessary or the parolee fails to comply with any conditions on the parole.

-The petitioner files the following at the USCIS Lockbox in Dallas:
+The petitioner reads the instructions for Form I-131, Application for Travel Document and Form I-134, Declaration of Financial Support Then, the petitioner files the following at the USCIS Lockbox in Dallas:

-Step 2: USCIS Reviews the Request for Urgency (Triage)
+Step 2: USCIS Reviews the Request for Jurisdiction and Urgency (Triage)

 Step 3: USCIS Officer Makes a Decision